Sergen Yalçın: Early career and rise to stardom (1989–2001)

-Despite heavy speculation, he finished the season at arch-rivals Galatasaray SK and displayed impressive showings to help Galatasaray do the domestic double.
+Despite heavy speculation, Sergen finished the 1999–2000 season at arch-rivals Galatasaray and displayed impressive showings to help Galatasaray achieve the domestic double.
 Sergen signed for the club too late in the season to be eligible for the UEFA Cup campaign, and as Galatasaray made the trip to Leeds for the second tie of the semi-final, Sergen was instructed to report to training in Istanbul.
-But instead of continuing his training in Istanbul, he took a little trip of his own to Northern Cyprus.
-While casinos were banned on the Turkish mainland, they remained open in Northern Cyprus which attracted quite a lot of gambling trade from Turkey.
-It attracted Sergen for precisely that reason and he spent much of his brief stay there in a casino.
+However, instead of continuing his training in Istanbul, he took a little trip of his own to Northern Cyprus.
+While casinos were banned on the Turkish mainland, they remained open in Northern Cyprus, which attracted quite a lot of gambling trade from Turkey.
+It attracted Sergen for precisely that reason, and he spent much of his brief stay there in a casino.
 When he returned to Istanbul, he told manager Fatih Terim he was tired from the journey and asked if he could skip a training session.
-Terim is a fearsome disciplinarian and the reaction was predictably explosive.
+Terim, a fearsome disciplinarian, reacted explosively.
 Sergen skipped title celebrations after the Galatasaray board made it clear they would not have him back next season.

-After Euro 2000, Sergen was on the verge of a transfer to Newcastle United, manager Bobby Robson being a long-time admirer.
-The deal fell through and he instead moved to Trabzonspor and became the first player to have represented the big four clubs in Turkey.
-Sergen had never yet played for a club outside Istanbul and it was believed that removing him from the distractions of the big city would do good for his appalling disciplinary record.
-Ironically, it was the most unsuccessful season of his career.
-At the season's end, Trabzonspor did not wish to extend his loan deal.
+After UEFA Euro 2000, Sergen was on the verge of a transfer to Newcastle United, with manager Bobby Robson being a long-time admirer.
+The deal fell through, and he instead moved to Trabzonspor for the 2000–01 season, becoming the first player to have represented the “big four” clubs in Turkey.
+Sergen had never yet played for a club outside Istanbul, and it was believed that removing him from the distractions of the big city would do good for his appalling disciplinary record.
+Ironically, it turned out to be the most unsuccessful season of his career.
+At the season’s end, Trabzonspor did not wish to extend his loan deal.

 Fatih Terim gave up on him at Galatasaray.
 Zdenek Zeman could not work with him at Fenerbahçe.
-He publicly criticised former national coach Mustafa Denizli after Euro 2000.
-British coach Gordon Milne worked with him at Beşiktaş and he too despaired of trying to get Sergen – and his magical left foot to the training ground on time.
-It was thought to be the end of Sergen Yalcin, the great enfant terrible of Turkish football.
+He publicly criticised former national coach Mustafa Denizli after UEFA Euro 2000.
+British coach Gordon Milne, who worked with him at Beşiktaş, also despaired of trying to get Sergen – and his magical left foot – to the training ground on time.
+It was thought to be the end of Sergen Yalçın, the great ‘‘enfant terrible’’ of Turkish football.

+Journeyman years and legacy in Turkish football (2001–2007)

-Ahead of the 2001–2002 season, Galatasaray manager Mircea Lucescu took a gamble and signed Sergen on loan (still from Siirt-Jet).
+Ahead of the 2001–02 season, Galatasaray manager Mircea Lucescu took a gamble and signed Sergen on loan (still from Siirt-Jet).
 He cast Sergen as the natural successor to Gheorghe Hagi.